SpoorthiMadala/e-commerce-MERN/README.md

-# Shopify-MERN-Vite
+# e-commerce-MERN

 ## Overview

-Welcome to the **Shopify-MERN-Vite** project!
+Welcome to the **e-commerce-MERN** project!
 This is a dynamic e-commerce application built using the **MERN stack** (MongoDB, Express.js, React, Node.js) with **Vite** as the frontend build tool.
 The application allows users to browse and manage products in a user-friendly interface.

 ## Features